Levitra (Vardenafil)Prescription Required

-What Is Levitra Used For?
+What Is Levitra (Vardenafil) Used For?

 Vardenafil, commonly referred to by its brand name, Levitra, is a prescription drug used primarily to treat male sexual function problems, specifically erectile dysfunction or impotence, by increasing blood flow to the penis.
 In combination with sexual stimulation, Levitra helps men to achieve, and maintain an erection.